theobald-software/kb.theobald-software.github.io/content/_yunio/integrating-a-yunio-service-with-nintex.md

 ![yunio-Services-Function-Download](/img/contents/yunio/yunio-run-services-function-download.png){:class="img-responsive" width="800px"}

 {: .box-tip }
-**Tip:** It is recommended to test a yunIO service in a REST client before integrating it with Nintex, see [Running a yunIO Service in Swagger Inspector](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-swagger-inspector) or [Running a yunIO Service in Postman](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-postman).
+**Tip:** It is recommended to test a yunIO service in a REST client before integrating it with Nintex, see [Running a yunIO Service in SwaggerHub Explore](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-swagger-hub) or [Running a yunIO Service in Postman](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-postman).

 ### Configuring a yunIO Xtension in Nintex